TomSavas/Multiroids/design/README.md

 ![](https://raw.githubusercontent.com/TomSavas/Multiroids/master/design/black_hole.png)
 We could add black holes / worm holes for a gravity mechanic which would be pretty interesting and possibly difficult to deal with when coupled with the inertia that the ships have.

-Furthermore, we could have multiple types of ships.
-However, I feel like we should limit ourselves to a very limited number of ships.
+Furthermore, we could have multiple types of ships although I feel like we should limit ourselves to a very limited number of ships.
 E.g. of a ship type: ship pair that have an electric arc in between:
 ![](https://raw.githubusercontent.com/TomSavas/Multiroids/master/design/potential_pair_ship.png)